This post contains links to external purchases that may result in commissions on our behalf. Read more about how we monetize content here.

 First up, let’s get into shaving.

-Razors can be a really great time-tested way to achieve hairless skin, but it’s certainly not for everyone; and may not fit your needs as well as some of the other methods would.
+Razors (especially nice women’s razors!) can be a really great time-tested way to achieve hairless skin, but it’s certainly not for everyone; and may not fit your needs as well as some of the other methods would.

 If you’re like me, you taught yourself to shave, and certainly didn’t have anybody that was able to teach you how to shave parts of your body other than your face.